Gestalt Principles of Perception

 Our mind puts each figure in its right perspective, and our eyes follow it.
 This process is instant and requires no effort.
 What our mind does naturally becomes, therefore, the success of the designer, when the designer knows where to direct the viewer’s eyes.

 According to Andy Rutledge, Figure-Ground perception helps our viewers:

 - Distinguish content from a structure.

 - Understand the importance of implied depth in a two-dimension medium.

 which are essential to communicate the clues that will establish the desired relationship.
 Or a designer could explore this principle to puzzle the layout in ways to transmit a compelling message to the viewer.

 - Stable – when both figure and ground are clearly expressed.

 - Reversible – when both parts attract the attention of the viewer heading to an energetic design.

-- Ambiguous – when both elements can appear either figure or ground, and the viewers have the choice of perspective.
+- Ambiguous – when both elements can appear as either figure or ground and the viewers have the choice of perspective.

 This publicity video from Orange, NSW uses a video in the background to display a text in small capital letters distinctly stating the advantages a visitor will enjoy when visiting their wineries.
-My personal experience, a nice film for a beautiful country town, all year round.
+My personal experience is a nice film for a beautiful country town, all year round.